Are you ready to discover your college program?

-Prospective students should also consider the cost of books, special equipment, learning resources, and materials.
+Prospective students should consider the cost of books, special equipment, learning resources, and materials.
 Students who travel to and from a brick-and-mortar building for classes must also calculate costs for gas, tolls, and parking.
-The following page highlights some of the financial aid and scholarships for accounting majors.
+This guide highlights some of the financial aid and scholarships for accounting majors.

 Free Application for Federal Student Aid (FAFSA) for Accounting Students